Astrei/MRI_Cage_test_set/README.md

 ![Antenna grip](/Pictures/06_Grip.jpg)

 The grip is also divided into two parts, which must be glued.
 Parts 03_Main_frame_P2 and 04_Grip_P1 simply snap together and can be pulled apart if needed.
 The same story with the stands.
+Although the grip could be installed in some types of tripods, the 3D printed stand is more useful in my opinion.

 ![Antenna matching box](/Pictures/05_Box.jpg)